gcburt/Notes/23 View expanded.md

     }
 }
 ```
-> **Views** can be created outside of the *body:* property.
-You can just create a *new property* to add to the existing and required *body: property*.
-This example has 4 custom properties alongside the main *body:* property.
+> **Views** can be created outside of the main *body:* property.
+Create a new property, assign some functionality, and add it to the main *body:*. `@ViewBuilder` is how i'm going to do it.

 1. `singleLine` is simply a single line.
 2. `doubleLine1` contains two Text boxes. `@ViewBuilder` applies all the same `body:` properties and methods to the custom property.
 3. `doubleLine2` is just a `VStack` For all intents and purposes, its basically the same as `singleLine`
 4. `doubleLine3` uses a Group.
 I don't really know what that does yet.
 The format gets moved around differently.
 <img width="150" alt="Screenshot 2025-07-07 at 1 36 08 PM" src="https://github.com/user-attachments/assets/f9492e70-5271-42fc-b969-6009ffa6913f" />